bradwestfall/bradwestfall/src/articles/javascript-es6-modules-with-babel.md

 second.bar();
 ```

-<p class="footnote">* The object, `second`, will contain a method of all named exports from the file.
-In other words, if there were functions in the file that weren't exported, they won't become methods of `second`.</p>
+In this case, the object, `second`, will contain methods for each named exports from the file.
+If there were functions in the file that weren't exported, they won't become methods of `second`.

 ## Default Exports

-As already suggested, modules can also designate one of its exports as a `default`.
-If a file has a `default` export, then the respective `import` wouldn't need to do destructuring or the asterisk solution:
+As already suggested, a module can also designate one of its exports as a `default`.
+If a file has a `default` export, then the respective `import` wouldn't need to do destructuring or the asterisk syntax:

 ```js
 // third-example.js